Multi-Frequency, Multi-Constellation, Centimeter-Accurate GNSS

 The Piksi Multi GNSS Receiver from Swift Navigation.
 Its dual-frequency operation offers fast RTK convergence times and reliable, centimeter-accurate results at a breakthrough price.

 Autonomous systems require precision navigation—especially those that perform critical functions.
 Swift Navigation solutions utilize real-time kinematics (RTK) technology, providing location solutions that are 100 times more accurate than traditional GPS.

 Fast Convergence Times

 Multiple signal bands enable fast convergence times to high-precision mode.
 Single band RTK systems converge in minutes, while Piksi Multi converges to a high-precision solution within seconds.
 This allows for much faster system start times, as well as faster reacquisition, which is critical to robotic systems.

 Robust Positioning Performance

-Piksi Multi supports GPS L1/L2 and GLONASS G1/G2 for RTK measurements and positioning and SBAS for robust sub-meter positioning in non-RTK mode.
+Piksi Multi supports GPS L1/L2, GLONASS G1/G2, BeiDou B1/B2, Galileo E1/E5b for RTK measurements and positioning and SBAS for robust sub-meter positioning in non-RTK mode.
 Additional constellations create more robust positioning performance in a variety of challenging skyview environments.
 Integrated MEMS oscillator technology enhances robustness under vibration and shock.
-Integrated MEMS IMU technology allows for sensor fusion techniques that enhance positioning performance.
+An onboard 6DOF, MEMS based inertial measurement unit allows customers to develop their own sensor fusion algorithm that enhances the positioning performance of the Piksi Multi.

 Piksi Multi is designed to be easy to use.
-The Piksi Multi Evaluation Kit includes: 2 Piksi Multi GNSS modules; 2 integrator-friendly Evaluation Boards; 2 GNSS survey grade antennas; 2 powerful radios and integration accessories.
-Piksi Multi features multiple high-density I/O connectors, providing an enhanced and improved integration experience.
+The Piksi Multi Evaluation Kit includes: 2 Piksi Multi GNSS Receivers; 2 integrator-friendly Evaluation Boards; 2 GNSS survey grade antennas; 2 powerful radios and integration accessories.
+Piksi Multi features multiple high-density I/O connectors, providing a smooth and simple integration experience.

 Swift Navigation is built on the notion that highly-precise RTK solutions should be offered at an affordable price.
 Piksi Multi embraces the foundation of unmatched affordability and is available at a much lower cost than comparable systems.